drewfurgiuele/dbt_databricks_demo/README.md

 ### What is this repo?

+This is a demo highlighting how a dbt workflow can be used inside of Databricks, even if none of the sources or destinations are a Databricks endpoint.

 ### What's in this repo?

+At it's core, this is a dbt project.
+The "models" directory contains the staging and final models that will be deployed.
+The "dbt_project.yml" and "profiles.yml" files are setup to read and write to a Microsoft/Azure SQL Server and are set to use environment variables.
+Please set these variables before runniing the project.

+Note: Please install the ```dbt-sqlserver``` package as well.
+You will also need the SQL Server 18 ODBC Driver (https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16)

 ### Running this project
 To get up and running with this project: